Subscribe

 It should be noted that different generative AI providers have different notions of characters and tokens.
 To select the most cost-effective option, you should study their documentation and plans and consider which product best fits your unique business needs.
 For example, if your tasks revolve around text generation rather than analysis, a generative AI service with lower output rates will be more suitable.

 Gen AI services for visual content creation, meanwhile, tend to charge users per generated image, with fees tied to image size and quality.
-A single 1024 by 1024 pixels image produced by DALL·E 3 in standard quality would cost you $0.04.
+A single 1024-by-1024-pixel image produced by DALL·E 3 in standard quality would cost you $0.04.
 For larger images (1024×1792 pixels), as well as high-definition images, the price would go up to $0.08–0.12 apiece.

-And don’t forget about turn-key Gen AI platforms, such as Synthesia.io, which take a more traditional approach to pricing.
+Also, don’t forget about turnkey Gen AI platforms, such as Synthesia.io, which take a more traditional approach to pricing.
 If your marketing team is looking to speed up the video creation process, you can try the tool for as little as $804 per year.
+Other emerging tools, including OpenAI’s Sora and Google DeepMind’s Veo, are part of ChatGPT Pro and Gemini Advanced, respectively; in this case, AI video costs are covered by the premium subscription.

 As you can see from the previous section, the majority of ready-made Gen AI products leverage the pay-as-you-go monetization strategy.